mlabuda2/nf-tower-docs/docs/dashboard/overview.md

 !!! note
     This feature is available from Tower v.22.3.

-From version 22.3, Tower contains a **Dashboard** page that provides an overview of runs in your organizations and personal workspace at a glance.
-The dashboard is accessed from the user menu in the top right corner.
-Click your avatar, then select "Dashboard".
+The Tower **Dashboard** provides an overview of runs in your organizations and personal workspace at a glance.
+Access it from the user top-right menu, under **Dashboard**.

 ![](_images/dashboard_hero.png)

-The page is split into two main areas:

 ### Filters and summary